idrach55/MonteCarloOptions/README.md

 # MonteCarloOptions
-- Monte Carlo simulation for options pricing in C.
+- Monte Carlo simulation for options pricing in C and CUDA.
-- Functions implemented for pricing of:
+- Pricing implemented in C:
-  - Vanilla European Calls
+  - Vanilla European Call
+- Pricing implemented in CUDA:
+  - To come soon